atimpone/aws-foundation-journey/3-test-production/1-2-solution.md

 If your test and production workloads need to integrate with on-premises resources and services, the AWS Transit Gateway configuration can be extended to enable routing between those environments.

-## Shared Development VPCs

-An optional means of simplifying development environments is to consolidate management of the underlying VPCs into a common shared VPC hosted in the Network AWS account.
-Each development team will be able to use the shared development VPC, but won’t be able to see and manage other team’s resources.

 ## Cloud Hosted Internet Ingress and Egress Security Services

 If your organization has strict requirements for securing Internet access, then hosting your enterprise standard security services in a dedicated set of VPCs managed within the Network AWS account is a common pattern.
 This cloud hosted approach to securing Internet integration is more performant than depending on routing traffic back on-premises.